-Sweet Pumpkin Churros are fried and tossed in cinnamon sugar and then served with a Cinnamon Pumpkin Cream Cheese Dip to dip them in!
+These Pumpkin Churros are tossed in cinnamon sugar and then served with a Cinnamon Pumpkin Cream Cheese Dip.
+An easy homemade churros recipe that’s perfect for Fall!

 This is my very first Pumpkin recipe of the season!
 I can not believe I held out as long as I did, but I am starting off with a whopper of a recipe: Pumpkin Churros with a Cinnamon Pumpkin Cream Cheese Dip.